Reseller & Partner playbook

 1. Prepare your standard reseller agreement template in Week 1, not Week 7.
 Do not wait until a partner says yes to start drafting.

 2. Create a CSP private offer in WeTransact.
-Set your margin: 30–40% for a full channel play, 20% for distributor-tier, 10% for implementation-heavy SI deals.
+Set your margin within the bands you locked in Phase 1 Economics: 30–40% for a full channel play, 20% for distributor-tier, 10% for implementation-heavy Systems Integrator deals.
 Send to the reseller's Partner Center.WeTransact PortalOffersNew Private OfferCSP

 3. For enterprise customers on EA or MCA use a Multiparty Private Offer (MPO), the channel partner oversees the customer relationship while Microsoft bills directly.
 Currently available in US, UK, and Canada.WeTransact PortalOffersNew Private OfferMultiparty